 Peanut chaat - a healthy, gluten-free, vegan and oil-free snack perfect to enjoy with masala chai and the best substitute for fried snacks.
 This delicious, utterly irresistible and one of the healthy tea time snacks recipe masala groundnuts is a versatile dish that is easy to make with few ingredients.

 This healthy chaat is prepared with boiled peanuts, vegetables and spices.
-Chaats such as this boiled peanut chaat, masala corn, sweet potato chaat, bhelpuri, dahi papdi chaat, masala puri chaat are downright addicting.
+Chaats such as this boiled peanut chaat, masala corn, bhelpuri, dahi papdi chaat, masala puri chaat are downright addicting.
 Chaat is a dish that has every element in terms of texture and taste such as crispy, crunchy, tangy and spicy.

 As always, you will find the full ingredients list with measurements and detailed recipe instructions in a separate recipe box underneath the text section.
 To bypass the text section choose “SCROLL TO RECIPE” or “PRINT RECIPE” or click the “SCROLL TO VIDEO” option to watch the full video of this recipe.
 All options are located at the beginning of the post.